Exotic hadrons associated with $b$-quark: Exotic states in hadron decays

-At first glance, the simple (and somewhat naive --- see below) picture just drawn equally applies to the generic positive-parity $D_{sJ}$ mesons with $J=0,~1,~2$ and the quark content $c\bar{s}$ given that the required mass hierarchy, $m_s\ll m_c$, does hold for them as well.
+One of the most distinct predictions of HQET for the $D_J$ mesons is the hierarchy of their total widths.
+The states belonging to the $D_{1/2}$ doublet can decay to the $D^{(*)}\pi$ final states in the $S$ wave, so they must be broad.
+On the contrary, the states belonging to the $D_{3/2}$ doublet decay to these final states in the $D$ wave, so their total widths are expected to be relatively small.
+Indeed, the outlined pattern takes place in nature since the $D_0^*(2300)$ and $D_1(2430)$ mesons possess the widths of the order of 200\dash300~MeV while the widths of the $D_1(2420)$ and $D_2^*(2460)$ mesons are as small as only 30\dash50~MeV \cite{ParticleDataGroup:2024cfk}.
+At first glance, the simple (and somewhat na{\"i}ve --- see below) picture just drawn equally applies to the generic positive-parity $D_{sJ}$ mesons with $J=0,~1,~2$ and the quark content $c\bar{s}$ given that the required mass hierarchy, $m_s\ll m_c$, does hold for them as well.
 However, the situation with these two charmed--strange mesons appears to be more tricky than that with their nonstrange cousins.
-Indeed, already the first observation of the $D_{s0}(2317)^+$ made by BaBar in 2006 in the final state $D_s^+\pi^0$ \cite{BaBar:2003oey} attracted a lot of attention to this meson since the quark model had predicted its mass at around 2.4~\gev~\cite{Godfrey:1985xj}, which is about 100~\mev~higher than the experimentally observed value.
+Indeed, already the first observation of the $\Dszero^+$ made by BaBar in 2003 in the final state $D_s^+\pi^0$ \cite{BaBar:2003oey} attracted a lot of attention to this meson since the quark model had predicted its mass at around 2.48~\gev~\cite{Godfrey:1985xj}, which is about 160~\mev~higher than the experimentally observed value.
 To resolve the puzzle one needs to take into account the following arguments.
 The phenomenon of spontaneous breaking of chiral symmetry in the vacuum of QCD entails the existence of eight light pseudo-Goldstone bosons in the spectrum of theory: three pions, four kaons, and one $\eta$-meson.
 All above states are supposed to become massless in the strict chiral limit of $m_u=m_d=m_s=0$.
 However, while the masses of the $u$ and $d$ quarks are indeed tiny on the typical hadronic scale, the mass of the $s$ quark is not.
 As a result, in the physical world, the kaons appear to be noticeably heavier than the pions and the $D^{(*)}K$ thresholds lie higher than the $D^{(*)}\pi$ thresholds by approximately $m_K-m_\pi\simeq 350$~\mev.
-The latter observation implies that the physical $D_{s0}^*(2317)$ and $D_{s1}(2460)$ mesons reside not far (within just $\simeq 30$\dash40~\mev) from the $DK$ and $D^*K$ thresholds, respectively.
-Therefore, a strong influence of the corresponding two-hadron channels on the nature of these two $D_s$ mesons has to be anticipated and taken into account --- see, for example, the review \cite{Guo:2017jvc} and references therein for a discussion of the $D_{s0}^*(2317)$ and $D_{s1}(2460)$ mesons as hadronic molecules rather than generic $c\bar{s}$ states.
-In particular, a strong coupling to the $DK$ channel allows one to understand the position of the $D_{s0}^*(2317)$ pole on the complex energy plane \cite{vanBeveren:2003kd}.
-No surprise that the internal structure of the $D_{s0}^*(2317)^+$ and $D_{s1}(2460)^+$ mesons has been under active debate since their discovery in 2003~\cite{Godfrey:2003kg, Colangelo:2003vg,Bardeen:2003kt,Fayyazuddin:2003aa,Ishida:2003gu,Azimov:2004xk,Colangelo:2005hv,Close:2005se,Liu:2006jx,Wang:2006zw}.
+The latter observation implies that the physical $\Dszero$ and $D_{s1}(2460)$ mesons reside not far (within just $\simeq 30$\dash40~\mev) from the $DK$ and $D^*K$ thresholds, respectively.
+Therefore, a strong influence of the corresponding two-hadron channels on the nature of these two $D_{sJ}$ mesons has to be anticipated and taken into account --- see, for example, Ref.~\cite{Guo:2023wkv} and references therein for a discussion of the $\Dszero$ and $D_{s1}(2460)$ mesons as hadronic molecules rather than generic $c\bar{s}$ states.
+In particular, a strong coupling to the $DK$ channel allows one to understand the position of the $\Dszero$ pole on the complex energy plane \cite{vanBeveren:2003kd}.
+No surprise that the internal structure of the $\Dszero^+$ and $D_{s1}(2460)^+$ mesons has been under active debate since their discovery in 2003~\cite{Godfrey:2003kg, Colangelo:2003vg,Bardeen:2003kt,Fayyazuddin:2003aa,Ishida:2003gu,Azimov:2004xk,Colangelo:2005hv,Close:2005se,Liu:2006jx,Wang:2006zw}.